 - Create a display about the history of your State Grange.
 (Submit pictures of the display)

 - Write a 1-page typed summary of what your hopes and dreams are for the future of the Grange.

 - Submit 1 letter of recommendation-recommendation must come from a Grange member who can vouch for your invested interest in Grange History.

-Requirements must be certified by Junior leader, Subordinate Master, or Junior Deputy.
+Requirements must be certified by Junior leader, Subordinate President, or Junior Deputy.

-Historian recipients will be recognized during the Junior Grange Breakfast at the National Session.
+Junior Historian recipients will be recognized at the National Session.